architectophile/node-typescript-eslint-prettier/README.md

 ## Prerequisites

 To run this application, these prerequisites below should be installed on the system before you run it.
-So please make sure all the prerequisites are satisfied.
+So please make sure all the prerequisites below are satisfied.

 | Classification | Name           |
 |----------------|----------------|
 | Framework      | Node.js        |
 | Framework      | NPM            |

 <br/>